youn16/youn16/README.md

 ### Hi there 👋

 Good day!
 I am Seyoun Lee!
+Welcome to my GitHub place.
+My main areas of interest are back-end development in general, economics with data science and software education for the general public.

 If you want to contact me, please leave me a message!